developess/html-table-scraper/README.md

 # TableScraper

-Chrome extension that converts html tables in web pages to csv files.
+A chrome extension that allows users to download tables in web pages as csv files.

 ![screenshot of extension](images/Screenshot1.png)